viamrobotics/docs/docs/product-overviews/extending-viam/modular-resources.md

 Add a modular resource to your robot configuration in three steps:

-1. Ensure that the modular resource can be accessed by the RDK
+1. Ensure that the module binary can be accessed by the RDK (see [Make the modular resource available to RDK](#make-the-modular-resource-available-to-rdk))
 2. Add a *module* to your robot configuration
-3. Add a *component* or *service* that references the configured module
+3. Add a *component* or *service* that references a component or service resource provided by the configured module

 ### Make the modular resource available to RDK

-In order for the RDK to manage a modular resource, the modular resource must be able to be run by the RDK.
+In order for the RDK to manage a modular resource, the modular resource must be exposed by a module that is able to be run by the RDK.
-Therefore, you must ensure that the modular resource is executable in a location that the RDK can access.
+Therefore, you must ensure that any modular resource(s) are made available via a module binary executable in a location that the RDK can access.
-For example, if you are running the RDK on an Raspberry Pi you'll need to:
+For example, if you are running the RDK on an Raspberry Pi you'll need to have an executable module on the Pi's filesystem.

-- Copy the modular resource code to the Pi
-- Build the modular resource to make an executable (binary)
+{{% alert title="Modules vs modular resources" color="tip" %}}
+Modules are binary executables that can be managed by RDK through [module configuration](#add-a-module-to-your-robot-configuration).

+A configured module can make one or more modular resources available for configuration as component and/or service instances.
+{{% /alert %}}

 ### Add a module to your robot configuration

-Modular resources introduce an optional new top-level configuration block to robot configurations called *modules*.
+The Viam module system introduces a new optional top-level configuration block to robot configurations called *modules*.
-This allows you to instruct RDK to register and [manage](#modular-resource-management-with-the-rdk) any modular resources you'd like to use with your robot.
+This allows you to instruct RDK to load modules as well as register and [manage](#modular-resource-management-with-the-rdk) any modular resources made available by the module that you'd like to use with your robot.
 The RDK loads modules in the order you specify in the modules list.

 #### Required attributes - module